Successfully loaded eyetools version 0.10.0

 to that proposed by Salvucci & Goldberg (1996).
 This applies the

-algorithm used in VTI_saccade()
+algorithm used in VTI_saccade() (detailed below) and

 removes the identified saccades before assessing whether separated